Lux Cache

 2022

-An autobiographical record drawn from a childhood in the New Age Traveller community, built around the sampled voice of Helene Whiston — the artist's mother and the album's central presence.
-It reframes the 90s rave canon of Massive Attack, The Prodigy and Orbital as reimagined secondhand memory, with features from Pussy Riot, EDEN and Iglooghost.
+An autobiographical record drawn from a childhood in the New Age Traveller community, built around the sampled voice of Helene Whiston — mother, narrator and the album's central presence.
+The 90s rave canon of Massive Attack, The Prodigy and Orbital returns as secondhand memory — music inherited rather than remembered first-hand — with features from Pussy Riot, EDEN and Iglooghost.

 Drayan!